 This code is a simple extension to the mixture model fitting code described above: it returns a posterior estimate for each trial of how likely the response is to have come from each of the three mixture components (i.e. to be an on-target response, a random guess or a swap).

 The Zhang & Luck (2008) model (and by extension the Bays et al., 2009 model) assumed that non-swap responses were either von Mises or uniformly distributed.
 However, this assumption, and in particular the choice of a von Mises distribution, is not grounded in knowledge of the underlying neural system.
 In 2014, I proposed a new model based on the way in which information about simple visual features is encoded in populations of neurons.
-I showed (Bays, 2014) that this model provides a substantially better fit to recall data than a model based on a fixed item limit (Zhang & Luck's "slot+averaging" model).
+I showed (Bays, 2014) that this neural resource model provides a substantially better fit to recall data than a model based on a fixed item limit (Zhang & Luck's "slot+averaging" model).
 Subsequent work (Schneegans & Bays, 2017) has shown that, when extended to both the report and probe features of a task, the model also accurately predicts the presence and frequency of swap errors.
 Bays (2016) showed that, in addition to working memory, the model can be used to predict perceptual errors when visual contrast is low.
 The code presented here can be used to fit the Bays (2014) model, including swap errors, to continuous report data.

 Both of the methods described above, when used to estimate the frequency of swap (i.e. non-target report) errors, rely on fitting models of the recall process to data.
 Although some models fit the data better than others, the question of which is the correct model remains controversial.
 Critically, if the model of recall is wrong, swap estimates will also be incorrect.
 Bays (2016) presented a set of model-agnostic non-parametric methods that could estimate swap frequency and other parameters of the data without assuming any particular model of how responses are generated, and without a fitting procedure.
 The code made available here can be used to estimate swap frequency and also to reveal the underlying distribution of responses that would be obtained in the absence of swap errors.